Miro-H/optimizing-elligator-1/report/README.md

 # Report
 This folder contains a submodule linking to the overleaf report.

 The purpose of this is just to have everything at one place.
 To initialize the submodule, run:
 ```
 git submodule init
 ```

+The final report is [here](./Elligator_1_Optimization.pdf).

 ## Editing
 **WARNING:** Please do not edit any files directly in the submodule on this git.
 Edit them _only_ on Overleaf.